DecisionsDev/odm-container-samples/decisioncenter/dynamicdomain/README-KUBERNETES.md

 The customization JARs can be made available to Decision Center in two ways:
 1. the legacy way: by copying the JARs to a PVC and referencing this PVC using the parameter `decisionCenter.customlibPvc`
-1. the new way (since 9.0 only): by copying the JARs on a fileserver and referencing the files to download from this fileserver using the parameter `decisionCenter.downloadUrl`
+1. the new way (since 9.0 only): by copying the JARs on a file server and referencing the files to download from this file server using the parameter `decisionCenter.downloadUrl`

 This document explains how to use the new way.
 If you intend to deploy an older version of ODM, you must use the legacy way instead.
 Here is an [page in the documentation](https://www.ibm.com/docs/en/odm/9.0.0?topic=kubernetes-customizing-decision-center-business-console) that can help.